Lyquix/php-git-deploy/README.md

 * In both BitBucket and GitHub go to Settings > Webhooks > Add Webhook
 * On URL (or Payload URL) enter the URL of the deploy script with your secret access token, for example: https://domain.com/deploy.php?t=ACCESS_TOKEN
 * Choose the specific events that would trigger this webhook.
-For BitBucket: Push, Pull Request - Merged.
+For BitBucket: Push.
 For GitHub: Push, Pull Request

 ## Deploy Different Branches to Different Environments